 The GMHSC is the Community Advisory Board (CAB) for Greater Moncton under the Government of Canada’s Homelessness Partnership Strategy.

-- To improve the self-sufficiency of homeless individuals and families and those at imminent risk of homelessness through individualized services;
+To improve the self-sufficiency of individuals and families experiencing homelessness and those at imminent risk of homelessness through individualized services and implementation of diversion strategies;

-- To preserve or increase the capacity of facilities used to address the needs of people who are homeless or at imminent risk of homelessness;
+To preserve or increase the capacity of facilities used to address the needs of people who are experiencing homelessness or at imminent risk of homelessness;

-- To ensure coordination of resources and leveraging;
+To ensure coordination of resources and data collection by the implementation of coordinated access;

 Did you know?